zmfreecodecamper/siimple/packages/siimple-css/docs/helpers/colors.md

 #### Text color

-Set the text color of any element.
-There is an extra class, `siimple--color-white` that sets the text color to white.
+Set the text color of any element using the colors defined in the [theming page](/css/getting-started/theming.html).
+There is an additional class `siimple--color-white` that sets the text color to white.

 :::snippet
 <style>